 The T3 is more or less the smallest speaker in the range, and in real life the most affordable, but it’s still quite chunky and heavy for a portable speaker.
 It does at least have a carry handle, and the excellent battery life is ample reward for those willing to lug the speaker around – as is the sound.

-Sound is surprisingly good considering the size and price, with good clarity and weight.
+Sound is surprisingly good considering the size and remarkable price, with good clarity and weight.
 The only real issue is the five-hour battery life, which is much lower than most.
 Then again, it really is exceptionally cheap.

 The sound is surprisingly sophisticated, too.
 The Charge 4 is really good at digging up detail and texture, and there’s great clarity and rhythmic drive.
 Those expecting artificially enhanced bass might end up a touch disappointed, but if you want to go really big, you can connect up to 100 JBL speakers and have them crank out the same track.
-That might well be louder than the festival’s main stage.
+That might well be louder than a festival’s main stage.

-AptX Bluetooth ensures that your music gets to the speaker in really high quality, and the PK7 makes the most of the signal with a really big, open sound and lots of crowd-pleasing bass.
+AptX Bluetooth ensures your music gets to the speaker in really high quality, and the PK7 makes the most of the signal with a really big, open sound and lots of crowd-pleasing bass.

 The only issue here, other than the relative heft of the thing, is that it’s splash proof rather than properly waterproof – though we can’t imagine that being a huge problem for most people.

-It goes cranks up louder than you might imagine, and the lean, thin sound of the previous models has been replaced by actual bass notes, full-bodied voices and a smoother treble.
+It cranks up far louder than you might imagine, and the lean, thin sound of the previous models has been replaced by actual bass notes, full-bodied voices and a smoother treble.
 You shouldn’t think of this as a serious sound system, but it’s a great little speaker for soundtracking your latest kitchen experiment.